sumurthy/Js-Spec-Gen/markdown/bindingcollection.md

-# BindingCollection Object (JavaScript API for Excel)
+# BindingCollection Object (JavaScript API for Word)

-_Excel 2016, Excel Online, Excel for iPad, Excel for Mac_
+_Word 2016, Word for iPad, Word for Mac_

 Represents the collection of all the binding objects that are part of the workbook.